Advertiser Disclosure

 • Wilmot, Wisconsin

-Access to other resorts is also provided as part of the Epic Local Pass.
+Access to other resorts is also included in the Epic Local Pass.
 Still, these all come with holiday restrictions, blackout dates, or a cap on the total number of consecutive days you can access the resorts using the pass.

 Interestingly, the Epic Local Pass includes 5 consecutive days of access to the resorts at Hakuba Valley and Rusutsu in Japan.
-So while being predominantly a U.S.-centric pass, it does provide access to these international resorts if you’re chasing down some of that heavenly Japanese powder.
+So, while being predominantly a U.S.-centric pass, it provides access to these international resorts if you’re chasing down some heavenly Japanese powder.

 Snowboarding at Niseko United